gocd/docs.go.cd/configuration/dev_authentication.md

 You should be able to configure any number of Authorization plugins, GoCD would attempt authenticating the user with each plugin (in no specific order) until a successful authentication.

+A authenticated session has a default idle session timeout set to 14 days.
+The session timeout can be controlled by the system property `go.server.session.timeout.seconds`.

 GoCD forces a perodic re-authentication of users, this is to ensure any changes like removing of users or roles in the external authorization server are reflected in GoCD.
 The re-authentication interval is controlled by the system property `go.security.reauthentication.interval` which is defaulted to 30 minutes.
 The plugins could potentially be written in a way to detect such changes in the external system, and [notify](https://plugin-api.gocd.org/current/authorization/#invalidate-users-cache) GoCD server to force a reauthentication of users.

 ## Controlling User Access